Maximum residue levels for pyridaben

 What is changing?

-The EU has amended the MRLs for pyridaben as summarised in Table 1.
+The EU proposes to amend the MRLs for pyridaben as summarised in Table 1.

-The MRL for pyridaben on grapefruit has increased from 0.3 to 0.5 mg/kg.
+The MRL for pyridaben on grapefruits has increased from 0.3 to 0.5 mg/kg.

 Why?

-While reviewing the MRLs for pyridaben, the European Food Safety Authority (EFSA) found gaps in the data needed to support the MRLs for animal products, pome fruits, apricots, peaches, and beans.
+While reviewing the MRLs for pyridaben, EFSA found gaps in the data needed to support the MRLs for animal products, pome fruits, apricots, peaches, and beans.

 Regarding animal products, the applicant provided additional information to support the MRLs, and EFSA (2023) concluded that the data insufficiency was addressed.
 However, since advances in analytical techniques allow lower LODs to be achieved on animal products, the EU proposes to lower the LOD for all products of animal origin except honey.

 Regarding pome fruits, the applicant did not provide all the data needed for pyridaben residue trials.
-However, new data for apples were submitted supporting alternative good agricultural practices (GAP).
+However, new data supporting alternative good agricutural practices (GAP) were submitted for apples.
 Based on this, EFSA (2023) concluded that a lower MRL for apples can also apply to other pome fruits.

 For apricots, peaches, and beans (with pods), the applicant did not provide additional information.
 The MRLs are therefore lowered to the LOD.